pauliejes/SandboxDocs/docs/tutorials/custom-graphic-tutorial.md

 # Part 2: Boilerplate Files

-  Put the following boilerplate code in the file:
+  Put the following boilerplate code in the JavaScript `customSphere.js` file:

 ```
 "use strict";